montagejs/montagejs.org/docs/Naming-Conventions.md

         **Note:** There is **no limit** as to how many levels of child elements can be used, but if the whole CSS class becomes too long, it might be a good idea to **break** it into subcomponents.

     If a class name represents a **state** or a **variation**, a double-dash is used; for example, (states) `montage-InputRange--dragging`, `montage-Button--pressed` or (variations) `montage-Button--big`, `montage-Button--primary`.

+### Rationale
+We chose these conventions for naming CSS classes for the following reasons:

+* To reduce the effort to read and understand the markup structure of our source code.
+* To increase code usability because you can double-click each part of the code to quickly select and edit it.
+(Try it: `montage-InputRange-thumb` versus `montage_InputRange_thumb`.)
+* To avoid name collisions due to multiple selectors.